chrisbalmer/homelab/README.md

     - [X] ~~Write~~Find Ansible role for isc-dhcp-server
   - [X] ~~Determine how to handle relay on PanOS~~ DHCP relay is not available in terraform yet, continuing to configure manually
   - [ ] Finish DNS server setups
+  - [ ] Move PanOS object creation for server IPs to the server creation, avoids placing IP info into multiple spots
+  - [ ] Add VM affinity rules to keep specific VMs separate (like dns1 and dns2)
+  - [ ] Rebuild the vsphere server module to support better inheritance
 - Misc
   - [ ] Figure out pypi mirroring or method to maintain needed packages locally
   - [ ] Move in Zeek build to this repo